seth-myers/highcharts-accessible/README.md

 Full documenation at http://seth-myers.github.io/highcharts-accessible/

 ## About
+**This only works with bar, column, line and pie charts so far.
+Will be adding more chart types later.**

 It works by automatically applying three best practices for accessible SVGs.

 1. Automatically creates and inserts intelligent title and description tags.